North Park, Saskatoon: Government and politics

 North Park exists within the federal electoral district of Saskatoon—University.
 It is currently represented by Corey Tochor of the Conservative Party of Canada, first elected in 2019.

 Provincially, the area is within the constituency of Saskatoon Meewasin.
 It is currently represented by Nathaniel Teed of the Saskatchewan New Democratic Party, first elected in a 2022 by-election.

 In Saskatoon's non-partisan municipal politics, North Park lies within ward 1.
 It is currently represented by Darren Hill, first elected in 2006.

-Shopping

-Shopper's Drug Mart is located on 7th Avenue and 33rd Street.
-North Park also has close access to a small light industrial area of City Park to the south of 33rd Street East.